 NECST Director: Professor Brian L. Wardle

 NECST formally launched in early 2006 with the first full Members-only meeting in May of that year on the MIT campus.
-We are pleased to be partnered with ANSYS, Boeing, EADS/Airbus, Embraer, Lockheed Martin, Saab AB, Composite Systems Technology, Hexcel, and Toho Tenax.
+We are pleased to be partnered with Airbus, ANSYS, Embraer, Lockheed Martin, Saab AB, Saertex, and Teijin Carbon America.
 The NECST industry Consortium is IP-generating, and Members have specific rights to both background and new IP.
 A Consortium Prospectus is available upon request.

 The NECST Consortium’s technology focus is to improve the performance of advanced aerospace materials/structures through strategic use of carbon nanotubes (CNTs) combined with traditional advanced composites to form hybrid architectures.
 Two primary 3D nano-engineered architectures are being explored and developed, both polymer-matrix based, and a third is under development.
 The fabrication strategy involves novel synthesis of high-quality, long (several millimeters), aligned CNTs placed strategically within existing advanced composite systems.
 Results have demonstrated that high-quality CNT/traditional hybrid composite laminates can be architected and fabricated at rates and scales that can be used in full-scale aerospace structures.